MySupersuit/githubSweng/README.md

 ![Home page](homepage.png)

-This app analyses repositories and compares impact of commits and churn of commtis (pretty naively).
+This app analyses repositories and compares impact of commits and churn of commtis (naively).

 Sophisticated tools are generally used to analyse these metrics but I feel this is a good general indicator.